Scalextrix/coinofflinewallet/README.md

 Code relies on the API from https://chainz.cryptoid.info/api.dws, you can apply for an API Key there.

 The wallets on both computers must have the RPC server enabled with "server=1" and "rpcuser=" and "rpcpassword=" set in the .conf file.

+# HIGH LEVEL PROCESS

+1: On the interntet connected computer execute "onlinecomputercode1.py"

+2: Transfer the HEX output to the airgapped Raspberry Pi

+3: On the Raspberry Pi execute "airgappedpi.py"

+4: Transfer the HEX output to the networked computer

+5: On the interntet connected computer execute "onlinecomputercode2.py"